Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 Discrimination, prejudice or treating someone less favourably on the grounds of gender reassignment, whether they have had surgery or not.

-This Act gives people with gender dysphoria legal recognition of their acquired sex in law, allowing them to obtain a new birth certificate for all legal purposes, including marriage.
+This Act gives people with gender dysphoria legal recognition of their acquired sex, allowing them to obtain a new birth certificate for all legal purposes, including marriage.
 Evidence must be presented to a Gender Recognition Panel, which grants a Gender Recognition Certificate (GRC).
 It is unlawful to disclose that someone has a GRC without their consent.

 The Equality Act 2010 in the UK defines harassment as unwanted conduct of a sexual nature (or related to gender reassignment, sex or another protected characteristic) that: